-According to Hinduism, one of the most ancient religions in the world which first appeared in India (and more precisely according to one of its branches called Brahmanism) Chakras are energy centers situated all along the spine.
+According to Hinduism, one of the most ancient religions in the world which first appeared in India (and more precisely according to one of its branches called Brahmanism) Chakras are energy centers situated all along the spine, thus the chakra healing process, well known by so many but only discuss by few.

 The Chakras are nodal points for the channels of energy running through your body.
 There are seven main Chakras and thousands of secondary ones.
 From a western standpoint, they correspond to the major nerve plexuses in our body.
-A nerve plexus is a complex branching network of intersecting nerve fibers which exchanges information.
+A nerve plexus is a complex branching network of intersecting nerve fibers that exchange information.

 Each Chakra has its own characteristics.
 Awakening your Chakras using the secret techniques revealed below will enable you to gradually succeed in fulfilling each of the stages of your evolution.